bradp/clean-elementor/readme.txt

 == Description ==

-Set Elemntor settings and clean up the dashboard.
+Set Elementor settings and clean up the dashboard.